XenonCode - Documentation

 Otherwise, you may want to try running it directly on your computer.

-For this, XenonCode has a cli with a -run command to test some scripts in the console.
+For this, XenonCode has a cli with a -run

 This repository comes with the cli tool, located in build/xenoncode